 Ideally, before you resign from the day job, the total billing from regular clients should exceed your current income by enough money to at least cover your costs for lost benefits, extra self-employment or payroll taxes, and the costs for operating your business.

 Anyone who makes a significant investment in your business is likely to expect you to give the business your full attention.
 About the only exception might be close family members.
 If you have outside investors (people who are not close friends or family members) their idea of “full-time” could be 80 to 90 or more hours a week.

 Is your current job a part-time job?

-If you are working part-time and starting a business on the side, ask yourself how much time you really need to run the business.
-If you can get it off the ground working part-time while you continue to work your part-time job, then you should wait to quit your job when your income from the business is twice what you’re making on your job.
+If you’re working part-time and starting a business on the side, ask yourself how much time you really need to run the business.
+If you can get it off the ground working part-time while you continue to work your part-time job, then you may want to wait to quit your job when your income from the business is twice what you’re making on your job.

 Will keeping your job create a legal or ethical dilemma?

 If starting your business will put you in competition with your employer, or interfere with your ability and availability to work for your employer, starting a business while you keep your current job may be inadvisable, or impossible.
 In this case, moonlighting could get you fired and/or sued.